 Direct mail campaigns start with the collection and analysis of voter data.
 Campaigners mailing lists contain demographics, voting history and party affiliation and this data-driven approach ensures that messages are tailored to resonate with the recipients.

 The physical nature of direct mail allows for creative designs and personal touches, making it a memorable form of communication, particularly with Gen Z audiences who have grown up with digital communications.
 A study on Gen Z participants found 42% have searched for a brand online after receiving direct mail; and 84% have scanned in a QR code from mail to interact with a brand online.
+This trend highlights the power of physical mail as a bridge to digital action.
+For political campaigns, incorporating innovations like a prominent QR code can instantly direct voters to donation pages, volunteer sign-up forms, or detailed policy manifestos, effectively blending the tactile experience with real-time digital engagement.

 Advantages of Using Direct Mail in Election Campaigns